(An interview with Anna Guchok)

 Currently, this east European country is witnessing a steady growth in inbound medical tourism as well.
 That’s a great positive indication for the well-famed Ukrainian tourism sector.
 In 2012, the tourist visits crossed 20 million before it slid in 2014.
 Currently, the tourist visit is showing an appreciable growth.

-Around 50,000 patients visit Ukraine every year.
+Tens of thousands of patients visit Ukraine every year.
 Among these, 25% choose this country for quality and affordable health restorative services, 18% visit dentists and ophthalmologists and 57% visit fertility specialists, cardiac surgeons, cosmetologists and stem cell therapists as reported by Ukrainian Medical Tourism Association.

 Easy accessibility of specialty medical services at competitive prices: